 REST API Monitor - FAQS

-What to Do When Basic Authentication Fails in REST API Monitor:
+1. What to do when Basic Authentication fails in REST API monitor?

-When Basic Authentication fails in the REST API monitor, follow these steps to troubleshoot and resolve the issue:
+When Basic Authentication fails in the REST API monitor, follow the below steps to troubleshoot the error.

-1. Verify Credentials: Ensure the credentials provided in Applications Manager (username and password) are correct.
+1. Ensure the credentials provided in Applications Manager (Username and Password) are correct.

-2. Test Authorization Header: Try manually sending the username and password in the Authorization request header to verify the credentials.
+2. Try manually sending the username and password in the Authorization request header by following the below steps to verify the credentials.

-3. After adding the credentials to the Custom HTTP(s) headers, test the API again to verify that the credentials pass successfully.
+3. After adding the credentials to the Custom HTTP(S) Headers, Perform Test Credential again to verify that the credentials pass successfully.

 Notes